Cogenesis of Baryon Asymmetry and Gravitational Dark Matter from Primordial Black Holes

 Now, PBH abundance at evaporation for PBH domination can be obtained using the first Friedmann equation as

 Then, the DM relic abundance $\Omega_\text{DM}\,h^2 = \frac{m_\text{DM}\,s_0}{\rho_c}\,Y_\text{DM}\left(T_0\right)\,,$ in the present epoch reads

 with $\mathbb{C}(T_\text{ev})=\frac{s_0}{\rho_c}\,\frac{1}{\zeta}\,\frac{g_{X,H}}{g_{\star,H}}\,\frac{5}{g_{\star s}(T_\text{ev})}\,\,\left(\frac{\pi^3\,g_{\star}(T_\text{ev})}{5}\right)^{3/4}\,\sqrt{\frac{\mathcal{G}\,g_{\star,H}}{10640\,\pi}}$.
 Here $\zeta$ parametrizes a possible entropy production after PBH evaporation until now, i.e., $\zeta\,\left(sa^3\right)_\text{evap}=\left(sa^3\right)_0$.
 Note that, for the heavy DM case relic abundance has an inverse dependence on the DM mass, implying heavy DM leads to under abundance.
-The over abundant region for DM with spin $s=0$ produced from PBH evaporation is shown in the left panel of Fig.~\ref{fig:overabund} for $\zeta=\xi=1$, i.e., considering no entropy injection at any given epoch.
-Here we note that in the majority of the parameter space the DM is over abundant irrespective of their spins and only $\mdm\gtrsim 10^{10}$ GeV can lead to right abundance for $\Min\gtrsim 10^6$ g~\cite{Fujita:2014hha, Samanta:2021mdm}.
+The over abundant region for DM with spin $s=0$ produced from PBH evaporation is shown in the left panel of Fig.~\ref{fig:overabund} for $\zeta=\xi=1$, i.e., considering no entropy injection at any given epoch, {{where $\xi$ is defined in Appendix~\ref{sec:ly-alpha} and for our scenario $\xi = \zeta$ as there is no entropy dilution after matter-radiation equality epoch.}} Here we note that in the majority of the parameter space the DM is over abundant irrespective of their spins and only $\mdm\gtrsim 10^{10}$ GeV can lead to right abundance for $\Min\gtrsim 10^6$ g~\cite{Fujita:2014hha, Samanta:2021mdm}.
 Here we would like to mention that for DM with different spins this over abundant region only slightly changes.
 Particularly, the low DM mass region is in conflict with the WDM limit.
 An obvious way to overcome this tension is to consider that the DM produced from PBH evaporation does not constitute the whole DM abundance.